drBenway/pixi-vn-wiki/start/canvas-images.md

 ## Add image

 To add an image to the canvas, you can use the `addImage` function.
 It is important to take into account that this function only adds the component to the canvas but does **not show it and does not load its texture**.
-This function use [`canvas.add`](/start/canvas-functions.md#add-canvas-components) function to add the image to the canvas.
+This function use [`canvas.add`](/start/canvas-functions.md#add-canvas-components) to add the image to the canvas.

 This function will return a `ImageSprite`, that you can use to manipulate the image, and it has the following parameters: